FUNDAMENTALS OF COMPUTER SCIENCE III

 Required Textbooks

 Data Structures and Problem Solving Using Java by Mark Allen Weiss, fourth edition, Addison Wesley.
 Available at University Bookstore.
+Only a physical copy of the textbook will be allowed on open book exams.

 Your CPE 102 Java textbook, or a Java reference book of your choice.
 For example, Big Java, by Horstmann.
 You will need a Java reference during each lab meeting.